To speak to as many customers as it is possible to book, it’s essential to have the ability to streamline the conversation by guiding the telephone.

 “what has and hasn’t worked for you in the past?”

-You can research a little to check if they have had any sketchy work for their site, which means it is possible to speak to how you are different.
-For example, even just explaining how out-dated techniques are not effective and clearly showing the present ranking factors can go a very long way.
+You can research by doing a little to check to see if they have had any sketchy work for their site, which means it is possible to speak to how you are different.
+For example, even just explaining how outdated techniques are ineffective and clearly showing the present ranking factors can go a long way.